Manhasset Secondary School: Mascot controversy

-As of 2020, Manhasset teams used a mixture of an "M with a feather" logo and an "Indian head" logo, usually rendered as a color variant of the Washington Redskins logo.
-In 2020, a petition demanding that Manhasset cease to use the "Indians" name and mascot was created on Change.org by Manhasset resident and Manhasset High School alumna Jo Trigg, garnering over 3,000 signatures.
-At the request of the school district, which sought to measure input originating from local residents only, the Manhasset Justice Initiative (MJI), a local social justice activism group, created a similar petition with signing restricted to Manhasset-affiliated individuals.
-Montaukett activist Sadanyah FlowingWater and Shinnecock tribe member Jeremy Dennis called for the school to end its use of the "Indian" mascot.
-With the school facing criticism regarding its team name and mascot, then-Superintendent Vincent Butera discussed the team mascot with MJI activists as well as FlowingWater and a Navajo nation member.
-FlowingWater asked the district to "seriously consider" removing the mascot at that time, citing the logo's similarity with that of the Washington Redskins.
-Butera announced that a public hearing would be held on the issue at the October 22, 2020 school board meeting.
-Butera also promised that the school would abandon the Redskins-like logo in favor of the "M with a feather", saying, "The fact is the Redskin depiction is offensive, it's offensive for a number of reasons.
-There's much more consensus on that [than on changing the team name].
-Any depiction of Indians as Redskins is offensive."
+As of 2020, Manhasset teams used a mixture of an "M with a feather" logo and an "Indian head" logo, usually rendered as a color variant of the Washington team logo.
+In 2020, Manhasset resident and Manhasset High School alumna Jo Trigg created a petition demanding that Manhasset cease to use the "Indians" name and mascot.
+At the request of the school district which wanted only local input, the Manhasset Justice Initiative (MJI) created a similar petition only people affiliated to Manhasset-affiliated.
+Butera announced a public hearing in 2020 and promised that the school would abandon the Redskins-like logo in favor of the "M with a feather."